kerellpnz/tnn-web-database/README.md

 Change connection settings in _**tnn-web-database-servlet.xml**_ file if you want.

+### TODO

+Take out the logic from @Controller classes to the service layer.

 ## About this project

 This solution was designed to optimize the work process of the engineering department, which controls the manufacture of supervised products.